-A recent study found that bikers “were the only commuters who genuinely enjoyed their commute, regardless of its length”.
-In fact, 19-percent of bike commuters described their ride to work as “their most delightful daily activity,” says Lauren Barret, writing for MoneyUnder30.com.
+A recent study found that bikers “were the only commuters who genuinely enjoyed their commute, regardless of length.”
+In fact, 19 percent of bike commuters described their ride to work as “their most delightful daily activity,” says Lauren Barret, writing for MoneyUnder30.com.
 “Only 2 percent of drivers could say the same,” she added.

 21. Bikes cost less than cars

-You can count on the American Association of Retired People (AARP) to put the interests of members front and center on all matters, and when it comes to recommending bikes over cars, AARP columnist Jeff Yeager has proven that it’s possible to “pedal your way to more spending power” if your lifestyle is conducive to biking over driving.
+You can count on the American Association of Retired People (AARP) to put the interests of members front and center on all matters.
+When it comes to recommending bikes over cars, AARP columnist Jeff Yeager has proven that it’s possible to “pedal your way to more spending power” if your lifestyle is conducive to biking over driving.

 22. No gas money and cheaper maintenance

-If you hesitate to open your monthly credit card statement because you know that many of the charges are for gas fill-ups, routine maintenance and repairs, wouldn’t you rather bike to work and kiss car-related expenses goodbye?
-If you’re the practical sort and can think of a million reasons to make the trade, perhaps you need a dollars-and-cents comparison to convince you of its merits.
+Suppose you hesitate to open your monthly credit card statement because you know that many of the charges are for gas fill-ups, routine maintenance, and repairs.
+Wouldn’t you rather bike to work and kiss car-related expenses goodbye?
+If you’re practical and can think of a million reasons to make the trade, perhaps you need a dollar-and-cents comparison to convince you of its merits.

 Visit the Car vs. Bike Calculator website and, “in just a few seconds, you can determine the effect cycling would have on your life – and convert the hours spent on a bike into trees or additional hours of life.”
 Potential savings might astonish you.

-The State Farm Insurance Company has a vested interest in helping their policy holders ride bikes over driving cars, even though it means that the company generates less revenues because bikers don’t need insurance to indemnify their bikes from a long list of potential hazards.
-As a result of this concern, the State Farm offers dedicated pages to cyclists that relate to all aspects of bike riding that run the gamut from keeping kids on bikes safe to providing tips to commuters.
+The State Farm Insurance Company has a vested interest in helping their policyholders ride bikes over driving cars, even though it means that the company generates lower revenues because bikers don’t need insurance to indemnify their bikes from a long list of potential hazards.
+As a result of this concern, the State Farm offers dedicated pages to cyclists that relate to all aspects of bike riding that run the gamut, from keeping kids on bikes safe to providing tips to commuters.

 Take a good look at your next premium notice.
 Imagine what you could do with that money.
 And if you do need a car on occasion, rent one and get coverage for the time you need four wheels rather than two!